 Look at your packaging and consider how it could be re-used in your customer’s home.
 Beyond storage, you might consider using biodegradable packaging to be used in a compost bin.
 Alternatively, you could even use fabric packaging that has a second life as gift wrapping — the ideas are virtually limitless.

 John’s Crazy Socks

-Another sock brand (I told you they’re a popular trend right now) but with a difference, John’s Crazy Socks has one mission: “We want to spread happiness”.
+Another sock brand (I told you they’re a popular trend right now), but with a twist, John’s Crazy Socks has one mission: “We want to spread happiness”.

 John’s Crazy Socks is a genuine bootstrapped business.
 Created using the accessible Shopify store builder and launched by father-and-son duo Mark and John Cronin, it sells a range of cute, quirky, and crazy socks that, as promised, bring a smile to anyone’s face.

-While John’s socks are certainly unique, that’s not what earned John’s Crazy Socks its place on this list.
-In fact, it’s not even technically its packaging that got them here either.
-It’s what’s inside the packaging that really earns John’s Crazy Socks its accolade.
+While John’s socks are undoubtedly unique, that’s not what earned John’s Crazy Socks, its place on this list.
+It’s not even technically the packaging that got them here either.
+It’s what’s inside the packaging that earns John’s Crazy Socks its accolade.

 Each package is accompanied by a handwritten note from John thanking the customer for their purchase.
-And as if that wasn’t enough, John and Mark also throw a bag of candy in there too — nice.
+And as if that wasn’t enough, John and Mark also throw a bag of candy in there too.

 John’s Crazy Socks’ customers love it, often sharing snaps of their package on social media — as a result, it’s great for the brand too.

 You might not have the time or resources to put a handwritten note in every package.
 But it doesn’t mean that you can’t achieve the same customer love with your products (although admittedly not on that scale).